-Upon completion of the Bachelor of Science degree students will be awarded a Verification Statement of completion of a Didactic Program in Dietetics.
+Upon completion of the Bachelor of Science degree, students will be awarded a Verification Statement of completion of a Didactic Program in Dietetics.
 Students may apply for a dietetic internship with the verification statement.
-The dietetic internship provides students the opportunity to meet the American Dietetic Association’s performance requirements in order to take the national Registered Dietitian exam.
+The dietetic internship provides students the opportunity to meet the Academy of Nutrition and Dietetics’ performance requirements in order to take the national Registered Dietitian exam.

 The Nutrition and Dietetics Program is located on the 4th floor of Jones Science Center.